graam-api/graam-api.github.io/pages/enterprise-api/graam-php-sdk.md

-start_time (optional): The call will not be made before this time in start_date end_date (optional): The call will not be made after this date end_time (optional): The call will not be made after this time in end_date
+start_time (optional): The call will not be made before this time in start_date end_date (optional): The call will not be made after this date end_time (optional): The call will not be made after this time in end_date max_retry_count (optional): If the number is not reachable, Graam will retry.
+This parameter set the limit of the number of retry

 ### Out call campaign detail